RULES OF THE SOCIETY

 (f) enter into any guarantee, contract of indemnity or suretyship, whether by personal covenant or by mortgage or charge on all or any part of the undertaking, property or assets of the Society, including the guarantee for any obligation or security of any Society or company that is a subsidiary of the Society.

-15.6 The capital of the Society may be invested in or upon any of the securities or shares specified in Section 31 of the Industrial and Provident Societies Act 1965, and in the States' Bonds of Guernsey and Jersey, but not otherwise.
+15.6 The capital of the Society may be invested in or upon any of the securities or shares specified in Section 31 of the Act, and in the States' Bonds of Guernsey and Jersey, but not otherwise.

 15.7 The Society shall within the time allowed by legislation in each year send to the Financial Conduct Authority: